 Ombretta Agró Andruff - Biography

 Respected for her uncanny ability to identify the “valued” artists of tomorrow—today—Ombretta began lecturing in 2001 when she was invited by the Whitney Museum of American Art in New York to speak on her personal curatorial experience.
-She has since lectured in New York City at Engine 27; the School of Visual Arts; Pratt Institute; New York University; the United Nations; Cooper Union; as well as Kingston University (London), the Fondazione Bevilacqua LaMasa (Venice); Technarte (Bilbao); the inauguration of the Religare Arts Initiative (New Delhi); and the JJ School of Art in Mumbai, India.
+She has since lectured in New York City at Engine 27; the School of Visual Arts; Pratt Institute; New York University; the United Nations; Cooper Union; as well as Kingston University (London), the Fondazione Bevilacqua LaMasa (Venice); Technarte (Bilbao); the inauguration of the Religare Arts Initiative (New Delhi); the JJ School of Art in Mumbai, India; and The Kampong, Miami.

-More than a decade of international contemporary art experience provides Ombretta Agrò Andruff with a unique perspective, in an increasingly diverse art world, enabling her to build cultural bridges that facilitate broader public awareness of emerging and mid-career artists – virtually the world over.
+More than two decades of international contemporary art experience provides Ombretta Agrò Andruff with a unique perspective, in an increasingly diverse art world, enabling her to build cultural bridges that facilitate broader public awareness of emerging and mid-career artists – virtually the world over.